steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

               emptyDir: {}
 ```

-A few details deserve a closer look.
+A few details deserve a closer look in the next sections.

 ### Schedule and Concurrency

-The schedule is set to `45 1 * * 0` and runs every Sunday at 01:45 in `Europe/Berlin` (set via the `TZ` environment variable).
+The schedule is set to `30 2 * * 0` and runs every Sunday at 02:30 in `Europe/Berlin` (set via the `TZ` environment variable).
-For a private Syncthing instance, weekly snapshots are a good balance between restore granularity, bucket cost, and my Internet upload speed.
+For me, weekly snapshots are a good balance between restore granularity, bucket costs, and my Internet upload speed.
+Daily snapshots would tighten the recovery window but multiply AWS S3 costs and saturate my upstream link.

-`concurrencyPolicy: Forbid` ensures that a another run is not overlapping the current run—i.e., it prevents running multiple jobs in parallel and, thus, filesystem read-write conflicts.
+`concurrencyPolicy: Forbid` ensures that another run does not overlap the current one—i.e., it prevents running multiple jobs in parallel and, thus, filesystem read-write conflicts.
 Combined with `backoffLimit: 2`, a transient failure is retried twice before the job is marked failed, and `successfulJobsHistoryLimit` / `failedJobsHistoryLimit` keep three of each around for inspection via `kubectl get jobs -n syncthing`.

 ### Pod Affinity

-The `podAffinity` rule schedules the backup pod onto the same K3s node as the Syncthing pod (`topologyKey: kubernetes.io/hostname`).
+The `podAffinity` rule schedules the backup pod onto the same k3s node as the Syncthing pod.
 With CephFS this is not strictly required for correctness, but it keeps the read traffic of a backup local to one node instead of pulling all data through the network from a different node.
 For a Raspberry Pi cluster on a 1 GbE switch, that matters.